imyanuarginting/Web-Scraping/README.md

 # Web Sraping

-Conducting web scraping using several libraries such as Selenium, and googleapiclient for further analysis.
+Conducting web scraping using several python libraries such as Selenium, and googleapiclient for further analysis.